RAF Chelveston: Postwar era

 In the immediate aftermath of the Second World War, Chelveston was placed into "care and maintenance" status by the RAF and became a satellite field for No. 25 Maintenance Unit RAF.

 20th Century Fox film crews shot the opening sequence of the film Twelve O'Clock High at Chelveston.
 In these scenes, an American AAF veteran played by Dean Jagger returns to "Archbury" (Chelveston), the home station for his bomb group.
 The airfield is mostly deserted, except for the occasional cow, but the control tower, huts and hangars still remain as ruined yet evocative reminders of what was once his home away from home.

 United States Air Force use

 With the Korean War and the growing threat of the Soviet Union, the US and UK agreed to an expanded US military presence in the United Kingdom.
 On 1 December 1952, Chelveston returned to American control.

 Strategic Air Command

 In 1952, RAF Chelveston was allocated to the United States Air Force.
-The USAF planned to use Chelveston as an advanced "Reflex" base for forward deployment of the new Boeing B-47 Stratojet medium range nuclear bomber.
+The USAF planned to use Chelveston as an advanced Operation Reflex base for forward deployment of the new Boeing B-47 Stratojet medium range nuclear bomber.
 Strategic Air Command wanted to disperse its nuclear bomber force and have about half of its B-47s stationed at forward bases in Western Europe and North Africa.
-Because the borders of the Soviet Union and Warsaw Pact controlled areas were within the range of the B-47, the "Reflex" deployments would base the bombers for 90-day rotations of crews and aircraft.
+Because the borders of the Soviet Union and Warsaw Pact controlled areas were within the range of the B-47, the Reflex deployments would base the bombers for 90-day rotations of crews and aircraft.